YohanGH/lexorbital-module-server/reverse-proxy/README.md

 - backups & restore tests (referenced with DRP.md),
 - link with GDPR Article 32 (processing security).

-It serves as technical support for the GDPR register of the LexOrbital Meta-Kernel.
+It serves as technical support for your GDPR compliance documentation.

 ## 7. TODO / Future Hardening